+MBA programs that don’t require GMAT or GRE are no longer rare.
+In fact, dozens of top-ranked business schools in the US and Canada now offer test-optional admissions or full GMAT or GRE waivers.
 Explore our list of MBA programs that do not require GMAT and GRE scores, and find the perfect fit for your career goals.
-In this comprehensive guide, we provide a full list of the best MBA programs in the US and Canada without GMAT or GRE requirements, discuss the benefits of pursuing an MBA without standardized tests and give tips on how to choose the right MBA program for you.
+In this comprehensive guide, we provide a full list of the best MBA programs in the US and Canada without GMAT or GRE requirements, discuss the benefits of applying without standardized tests, and share tips on how to choose the right MBA program for you.

 Article Contents

-Do You Really Need to Write GMAT or GRE to Get into MBA?
-A Full List of MBA Programs That Do Not Require GMAT or GRE Scores Top 10 MBA Programs that Do Not Require GMAT or GRE & How to Get In Top 5 Strategies to Stand Out in an MBA Application without GMAT or GRE How to Choose the Right MBA Program for You FAQs
+Why You Don’t Need GMAT or GRE for MBA Programs List of MBA Programs That Don’t Require GMAT or GRE Top MBA Programs That Don’t Require GMAT or GRE and How to Apply How to Stand Out When Applying to MBA Programs Without GMAT or GRE Choosing the Best MBA Program That Doesn’t Require GMAT or GRE FAQs

-While the majority of MBA programs in the US and Canada require the submission of GMAT and GRE scores, there is a growing number of schools that are removing this requirement from admissions.
+While the majority of MBA programs in the US and Canada require the submission of GMAT and GRE scores, there is a growing number of schools that are moving towards being test-optional or are waiving the submission of standardized test scores for certain applicants.
 So if you want to avoid this MBA requirement, you’re in the right place.

 1. Holistic Admissions Process: Business schools are increasingly adopting a more holistic approach to evaluating applicants.
 This means they are looking at various aspects of an applicant's background and experience, such as work history, leadership skills, and academic performance, instead of relying solely on standardized test scores.